Malanius/understanding-typescript-course/README.md

 ### Type aliases/custom types

 - it can be cumbersome to always repeat union types or other complex types
-- type aliases allows to define custom types that can be used later
+- type aliases allow defining custom types that can be used later
-- possible to define alias for type with `type` keyword
+- possible to define an alias for type with `type` keyword

 ```typescript
 type Combinable = number | string;